 Heath Poll Database is an archive of exclusively health-oriented survey questions.
 It is designed to support research on topics like the social determinants of health, access to care, individual health status, health policy, and health politics.

-Provides 16,000+ videos illustrating key concepts, research techniques and experiments across multiple science disciplines.
+Key concepts, research techniques and experiments across multiple science disciplines, presented through video demonstrations and in-depth text explanations.

 Indexes the scientific and technical literature of Latin America and the Caribbean.

-MedlinePlus is a service of the National Library of Medicine (NLM), the world's largest medical library, which is part of the National Institutes of Health (NIH).
+A service of the National Library of Medicine (NLM), which is part of the National Institutes of Health (NIH).
 More information.

 Offers peer-reviewed annotated bibliographies on public health, a field with a mission to assess, develop, and assure the health of a population.